Advertisement

 President Nana Addo Akufo-Addo of Ghana needs to take “immediate and decisive” action against illegal mining in the West African nation, the leadership of the Catholic Archdiocese of Accra and members of the Conference of Major Superiors of Religious - Ghana (CMSR-GH) have demanded.

-In a petitioned to the Ghanaian head of State during the “Environmental Prayer Walk” against illegal mining that was realized in the streets of Ghana’s capital city, Accra, on October 11, the leadership of Accra Archdiocese and CMSR-GH highlight the negative effects of illegal mining, commonly known as Galamsey, on persons and the country’s ecosystem.
+In a petition to the Ghanaian head of State during the “Environmental Prayer Walk” against illegal mining that was realized in the streets of Ghana’s capital city, Accra, on October 11, the leadership of Accra Archdiocese and CMSR-GH highlight the negative effects of illegal mining, commonly known as Galamsey, on persons and the country’s ecosystem.

 The petition, which Bishop Anthony Narh Asare, one of the Auxiliary Bishops of the Ghanaian Metropolitan See, read out, outlines six demands to the Ghanaian government, describing Galamsey as an “environmental and social catastrophe threatening the country’s future”.